SergeyBel/AES/README.md

 * `test` - run tests
 * `debug` - version for debugging (main code will be taken from dev/main.cpp)
 * `profile` - version for profiling with gprof (main code will be taken from dev/main.cpp)
+* `speedtest` - performance speed test (main code will be taken from speedtest/main.cpp)
 * `release` - version with optimization (main code will be taken from dev/main.cpp)